 Net Revenue Retention (NRR) measures how much revenue you keep and expand from existing customers year over year.
 If you start the year with $1 million in ARR from a customer cohort and end with $1.1 million from that same group, your NRR is 110%.

 An NRR above 100% tells buyers that customers are spending more over time—a powerful signal of product value and upsell potential.
 Churn rate, the percentage of customers who cancel, directly impacts this metric.
+Long term customer relationships are especially important, as they create predictable and recurring revenue streams, which are highly valued in the valuation of cybersecurity companies.

 Revenue Growth Rate